janson-git/deploy/README.md

 BUILD - result of merging PACK branches to one branch.
 In fact `build` - it is release branch.

+You need additionally set your name and email which will showed as commit author on release branches created in `deploy`.

+Go to `Profile` page and press `Set commit author` button to fill this information.
+This information will display on `Git` log as commit author of release branch.

-`.gitconfig` file in project root directory contains username and email which will used as owner info for pushed release branches.
+If you skip this step then default value will use.
+It contains in `.gitconfig` file in project root directory contains username and email.

 Default content of .gitconfig is:
 ```shell